‘LOVE & FRIENDSHIP’

 I’m regretting that I purchased the film for my Mum since my hopes of this being a traditional Jane Austen romantic comedy were squandered by how it’s presented.
 The film was written, produced and directed by Whit Stillman, who decided to do a combination Jane Austen and Oscar Wilde here.

 Now, I don’t know about you, but I feel the combination of Jane Austen and Oscar Wilde misfired.
 I have seen ‘The Importance of Being Earnest’ as a film on DVD a while back.
-Whilst it wasn’t all that great a film, I was able to appreciate that balance of romantic comedy drama throughout thankfully.
+Whilst it wasn’t all that great a film, I thankfully was able to appreciate that balance of romantic comedy drama throughout.

 But here, the combination of Austen and Wilde’s writing seems slightly off.
 In most of Austen’s work that I’ve seen on film, she tries to balance both witty writing and emotional drama to progress a particular character’s journey forward.
 You can enjoy the comedy whilst appreciating the characters.